Pawancod/MemoryDb-Vector-Search/README.md

 2. **Run the vectorization service:**
    - Ensure the vectorization service is running(using this since for generating vectors from an 3rd party api are paid, can be replaced with openAI/huggin face API for vector generation):
+   - Install python dependencies- present in vectorization_service/requirements.txt
-   - Run the following command to get vectorization service up in python
+   - Run the following command in the dorectory to get vectorization service up in python
       ```sh
       python3 -m venv venv
       source venv/bin/activate